 Self-Centered Tendencies in the Workplace

 Because people who are looking inward tend to feel anxious about who they are, thinking about what others think of them will double their worries.
-We naturally want to be liked and accepted, but if you’re always looking inward, ruminating about what others think can be crippling.
+We naturally want to be liked and accepted, but if you’re always looking inward, ruminating about what others think can be devastating.

 These people may be less likely to speak up in meetings or could try to avoid interacting with coworkers in order to protect themselves.
 If they have to interface with a lot of different people in a day, they may experience feelings of personal danger.
 In other words, they don’t want to put themselves out there for fear of failure and/or rejection.